Bonding, Structure, and Resonance

 Here’s an important point about resonance forms.
 It is tempting (and very wrong!) to think that these resonance forms are in “equilibrium” between each other.
 Avoid this common mistake!

 Instead, the “true” state of the molecule will be a “hybrid” of these resonance forms.

-In this case both resonance forms are equal in energy, so the “hybrid” is a 1:1 mixture of the two.
-However this is only rarely the case, for instance in this ketone below, which has 3 different resonance forms.
+In the case of the acetate ion and the allyl cation, both resonance forms are equal in energy, so the “hybrid” is a 1:1 mixture of the two.
+However, this is only rarely the case.

 Resonance forms where all atoms have full octets will be more significant than resonance forms where atom(s) lack a full octet.
-Importantly, it’s a good general rule never to place less than a full octet on nitrogen or oxygen, as in the example above, right.
+Importantly, it’s a good general rule never to place less than a full octet on nitrogen or oxygen, as in the acetone example (above right).
 Since these atoms are highly electronegative, these resonance forms are extremely unstable and will be insignificant.